 We transformed fragmented hospitality and destination social media, showed off the parks’ astonishing beauty with Instagram photo contests, and emphasized all-season opportunities to targeted media outlets.

 Thanks to our efforts through direct and earned media, heads hit pillows at properties throughout Sequoia and Kings Canyon, including Wuksachi Lodge and John Muir Lodge.

 Between November 2013 and October 2014, the newly-minted Sequoia and Kings Canyon National Park brand saw…

-- Visits to Sequoia National Park increased by 8%
+- 8% increase in visits to Sequoia National Park

-- Overnight stays at Sequoia’s Wuksachi Lodge increased by 45%
+- 45% increase in overnight stays at Sequoia’s Wuksachi Lodge

-- Overnight stays at Kings Canyon’s Grant Grove Village increased by 10.4%
+- 10.4% increase in stays at Kings Canyon’s Grant Grove Village

-- Earned 43 media hits with outlets including VIA, NBC Bay Area, Trekaroo and Westways
+- 43 media hits on outlets including VIA, NBC Bay Area, Trekaroo and Westways